Classify events with NXLog Agent

 Oct 31 15:02:27 SERVER-1 sshd[261799]: pam_unix(sshd:session): session opened for user root by (uid=0)

-This configuration collects logs from the Linux authentication log file with the im_file input module and parses them into structured data using the parse_syslog_bsd() procedure of the xm_syslog module.
+This configuration collects events from the Linux authentication log file with the im_file input module and parses them into structured data using the parse_syslog_bsd() procedure of the xm_syslog module.
 This procedure adds the $Message field to the event record.

 nxlog.conf